Best Flea Control Options

 Outside Treatment Options

-When a pest control operators comes to your home to treat you can expect him to spray a residual insecticide on the lawn and other areas where pets can be hanging out.
-With the help of their high pressure sprayer, then can deliver the necessary amount of insecticide and water to cover the area and get the flea control spray where the fleas are located.
+When a pest control operators come to your home to treat you can expect him to spray a residual insecticide on the lawn and other areas where pets can be hanging out.
+With the help of their high-pressure sprayer, then can deliver the necessary amount of insecticide and water to cover the area and get the flea control spray where the fleas are located.